ctjong/orion/docs/create-your-first-orion-application.md

     $ # retrieve all blog post entries
     $ curl http://localhost:1337/api/data/blogpost/public/findall/id/0/100
     ```
-    Go to [API Endpoints](api-endpoints) section to see all of the endpoints that we provide.
+    Go to [API Endpoints](api-endpoints) page to see all of the endpoints that we provide.